gurmindersingh12/QTL-analysis-Plots/README.md

 ## 🚀 Running the Scripts
 Phenotypic Data Visualization

-    Ensure your dataset (kg.csv) is in the same directory.
+    Ensure your dataset (file.csv) is in the same directory.
     Run the script:

 python plot_phenotypic_histograms.py